ahmadi-hossein/ahmadi-hossein/README.md

 ## ⚡ A Little More About Me

 I’m a curious, **pragmatic** data scientist who cares about **impact, clarity, and trust**.
-I turn messy data into actionable decisions and build **reliable, explainable ML**—especially for healthcare, where stakes are high.
+I turn messy data into actionable decisions and build **reliable, explainable ML** especially for healthcare, where stakes are high.

 **Principles I work by**
 - **Start simple, prove value, then scale.**